 Have you been charged with stealing someone else’s property in Pennsylvania?
-People found guilty of theft crimes–robbery, burglary, or theft–face serious consequences afterward in Scranton and other communities in Northeastern Pennsylvania.
+People found guilty of theft crimes –robbery, burglary, or theft– face serious consequences in Scranton and other communities in Northeastern Pennsylvania.

 At Mazzoni Valvano Szewczyk & Karam, we understand the seriousness of such crimes.
 That’s because we have worked with many people facing these charges and why we’re eager to work with you.
 We believe everyone deserves exceptional legal advice – and we want to help.

 Our law firm includes some of the most experienced criminal defense attorneys in Pennsylvania.
-Along with a former two-term District Attorney, our firm includes the former Chief Public Defender and a former Assistant City Solicitor for the City of Scranton.
+With a former two-term District Attorney, our firm has the experience to handle your robbery, burglary, or theft charge.
 There’s no substitute for courtroom experience.
 There’s no substitute for success.

 These three types of theft crimes might seem similar.
-But in the eyes of the law in Pennsylvania, these three criminal charges have distinct differences.
+But in the eyes of the law in Pennsylvania, these criminal charges have distinct differences.
 The state defines them as follows:

 Pennsylvania classifies robbery as a third-degree felony, which is punishable by up to 7 years in prison.
 If someone comes to harm during the robbery, the charge becomes a second-degree felony.
 Second-degree felonies are punishable by up to 10 years in prison.
 If the injuries inflicted by the defendant are serious and result in severe bodily harm, this particular robbery charge is classified as a first-degree felony, punishable by up to 20 years in prison.
-Should a thief kill someone during a robbery, the thief will be charged with second-degree murder.
+Should a thief kill someone during a robbery, they will be charged with second-degree murder.